kneshi/api42/README.md

 # Async API 42 Scraper with Rate Limiting

-This Python script is an asynchronous api scraper that fetches data from 42 while respecting a specified rate limit (based on your app).
+This Python script is an asynchronous api scraper that fetches data from 42 while respecting a specified rate limit (based on your app limit).
 Hoping this script scrape data without overwhelming 42 servers with too many requests.

 ## Features